WayfaringBloke/dnd/writing/pub/World.md

 [Map](https://excalidraw.com/#json=FGY4ef7Ejag5a2ebSaCT-,9RuKupok35NhHW3z9gWUfg)

 ### Farmland
 Mostly making cash crops for Royal West under new contracting agreement.
 Farmers are poorer than dirt, cannot afford the food they grow.

-Features
+Contains the city of (blank) which is entirely an ai

 ### Mountains
 Makes for a beautiful view from the city,